oAppsNet Group has implemented multiple Oracle Financial Cloud Implementations. These implementations are based around the following Cloud modules.

 - Business Process Analysis and Redesign

 Some key features of Oracle Financials Cloud

 Excel spreadsheet templates can be used in multiple modules to create transactions.
 Some examples:

 - Journal Entries

 - AR invoices

-Excel spreadsheet templates can be used to Implement data through Rapid implementation templates.
-For example, the Financial enterprise and reporting structures can be load on the same workbook and would include:
+Excel spreadsheet templates can be used to implement data through Rapid Implementation Templates.
+For example, the financial enterprise and reporting structures can be loaded on the same workbook and would include:

 - Ledgers by country

 - Business Units

 - COA segment values